Post Summary: Things to do in Japan

 The Arashiyama Bamboo Forest is easily one of the best places in Japan to visit.
 Lying between two temples that look like they’ve leaped from the pages of a Japanese fairy tale, the bamboo forest in Arashiyama is a mythical place that’ll make you feel like you’ve been transported to another world.
 Watching the towering bamboo sway and creak in the breeze as you gaze down the corridor into the forest is an awe-inspiring experience.

-Bamboo has a long tradition in Japanese culture and has been used as a building material, dining implements, tools, and even clothing and hats.
+Bamboo has a long tradition in Japanese culture and has been used as a building material, dining implements, tools, clothing, and hats.
 The area is also known for its spring cherry blossoms and the brilliant maple leaves that change in the fall.
 There are plenty of trails to take you through the forest and to the adjacent temples, or if you’d like to ride, bike rentals are available.

 Spot a Geisha

-Spotting a Geisha is on many visitor’s Japan bucket list and for good reason – they are beautiful!
-There’s a preconceived notion that Geisha are prostitutes, and this cannot be farther from the truth.
+Spotting a Geisha is on many visitors’ Japan bucket lists, and for a good reason – they are beautiful!
+There’s a preconceived notion that Geisha are prostitutes, and this cannot be further from the truth.
 A geisha is a highly skilled and trained professional artist.
 She is a female entertainer performing different forms of Japanese art.
-To hire out a geisha for a private event is a not cheap affair and is typically done at an ochaya (tea house) or at a ryōte (Japanese restaurant).
-Prices typically start at 100,000 ¥ for upper geisha or maiko (apprentice).

-If hiring out a geisha is not in your budget see if you can spot them around the city.
-Gion, in Kyoto, is the traditional geisha district in Japan and it is here that you stand the best chance of seeing one going to or from an appointment.
-This was our strategy in Kyoto and we ended up spotting maybe 40 or so on a Saturday night.
+Hiring a geisha for a private event is not cheap and is typically done at an ochaya (tea house) or a ryōte (Japanese restaurant).
+Prices usually start at 100,000 ¥ for upper geisha or maiko (apprentice).
+You can spot them around the city.
+Gion, in Kyoto, is the traditional geisha district in Japan, and it is here that you stand the best chance of seeing a geisha going to or from an appointment.

-Rent a Kimono
+Try On a Kimono

 Kinkaku–ji Temple